FNA-XNA/docs/docs/appendix/Appendix-B:-FNA-on-Consoles.md

 To load files, use `TitleContainer.OpenStream` instead.
 Save data should be handled with `Microsoft.Xna.Framework.Storage`, but if you already have established savedata out in the wild, isolate your filesystem calls as much as possible.
 Lord knows how many times I've done [this](../4:-FNA-and-Windows-API.md#environmentspecialfolder) to make Linux savedata not go directly in `$HOME`...

 ## Xbox GDK
 GDK support is now available to ID@Xbox licensees.
-SDL supports GDK on both PC and Xbox, and FAudio/Theorafile work as-is.
-FNA3D is currently targeting GDKX via a port of GLon12, which we upstreamed for release in Mesa 23.1.

-Developers can request NativeAOT-GDKX access via Discord once they have signed the GDK agreements with Microsoft.
+All of the source code is fully public except for the NativeAOT toolchain; developers can request NativeAOT-GDKX access via Discord once they have signed the GDK agreements with Microsoft.

-### Building fnalibs
-[SDL](https://github.com/libsdl-org/SDL/), FNA3D, FAudio, and Theorafile all have VisualC-GDK folders with pre-made project files.
-Compile, grab the DLLs, add said DLLs to your project.

 ### Code Differences
 Your code should be able to stay the same except for the Main function: